Glenburn, Pennsylvania

 Glenburn is a census-designated place (CDP) in Glenburn Township, Lackawanna County, Pennsylvania, United States.
 The population was 953 at the 2010 census.
 It is approximately 10 mi north of downtown Scranton, in the growing suburban area known as the "Abingtons".
 Glenburn is located north of Clarks Summit and south of Dalton.

 Geography

 Glenburn is located at 41°30′58″N 75°43′27″W (41.516361, -75.724286).
-Combined U.S. Route 6/11 (Lackawanna Trail) runs through the community as a four-lane divided highway, leading south to Scranton and north 5 mi to Factoryville.
+Originally part of the Lackawanna Railroad, the combined U.S. Route 6/11 (Lackawanna Trail) runs through the community as a four-lane divided highway, leading south to Scranton and north 5 mi to Factoryville.

 According to the United States Census Bureau, the CDP has a total area of 1.79 sqmi, of which 1.75 sqmi are land and 0.04 sqmi, or 2.23%, are water.
 The community is in the valley of the South Branch of Tunkhannock Creek, a north- and west-flowing tributary of the Susquehanna River.